Teradata/developer-resources/docs/install-ai-unlimited/quickstart/deploy-jupyter-docker.md

 # Deploy JupyterLab for AI Unlimited using Docker

-***MEM: Let's try moving this topic to before the create OAuth topic.
-Then all intall types will go from setting up workspaces to next steps.
+***MEM: Let's try moving this topic to before the OAuth topic.
+Then all install types will go from setting up workspaces to next steps.***

 ***TA: To set up workspace, won't user need to create OAuth app first?***